-A: Loading defaults does not effect user defined tab coloring connections and colors.
+A: Loading defaults does not affect user defined tab coloring connections and colors.

 Q: There was an update available, I downloaded it, and during the installation process it says that previous versions of ApexSQL Complete will be removed from my computer.
 What will happen with tab coloring connections that I’ve created?

-A: The update process does not effect user defined tab coloring connections.
+A: The update process does not affect user defined tab coloring connections.

 Q: Can I copy tab coloring settings to another machine e.g. share them with my colleagues?

-A: Yes, you can use the Export option in the Options dialog and save all user settings to an .xml file that can be imported on any machine where ApexSQL Complete is already installed.
+A: Yes.
+Use the Export option in the Options window and save all user settings to an .xml file that can be imported on any machine where ApexSQL Complete is already installed.
 Bear in mind, this option saves all user settings, not only Tab coloring.